Punktum-dk/epp-service-specification/README.md

 Currently two production environments co-exist.

-  epp.dk-hostmaster.dk runs the EPP service 1.X.X
-  epp2.dk-hostmaster.dk runs the EPP service 2.X.X
+  * epp.dk-hostmaster.dk runs the EPP service 2.X.X

   * These environments are the production environments
   * info and check requests made to these environments will reflect live production data